Do you have a picky pup at home? Many pooch parents find it difficult to entice their canine companions to finish their doggie dinners.

 3. Olive Oil

 Olive oil is safe for dogs and can help your pooch achieve a strong and beautiful coat.
 This cupboard staple contains omega 3 fatty acids and vitamin E, helping your dog’s skin stay moisturized.
-Plenty of dogs also love the taste and texture that olive oil adds to dry food.
+Plenty of dogs also love the taste and texture that olive oil adds to dry food (plus it softens up dry dog food, which some pups appreciate).

 Just be careful not to overdo it, since olive oil is very rich in fat and calories.
 It’s generally recommended that you provide your pooch with no more than one teaspoon of olive oil per 20 pounds of body weight per day